 The Program will be led by Dr. Renata Brazil David , S.J.D, LL.M., Director of Legal Affairs at ITSO and Adjunct Professor at WCL and will focus on salient issues and current developments in the field of international ICT policy and regulation.

 The creation of the Program will enable the law school to build upon past accomplishments, produce opportunities for formal research and scholarship, and provide a solid foundation to those aspiring to enter the telecommunications field.

 The Program on International ICT Policy and ICT Regulation coordinates courses and seminars on various issues in the field of International ICT Policy and ICT Regulation.
 For example, the Program will offer the following courses:

-- A summer course in May 2014 on "Introduction to ICT Policy and Institutions: The Role of Intergovernmental Organizations".
+- A summer course on "Introduction to ICT Policy and Institutions: The Role of Intergovernmental Organizations".

-- A course on "International ICT Policy and Regulation" for J.D. and LL.M students at WCL.
+- A semester course on "International ICT Policy and Regulation" for JD and LL.M. students at WCL.

 - An online course on "International ICT Policy and Regulation" offered to government officials working with ICT, regulators, ICT professionals, operating companies and students willing to broaden their career prospects.